In a movie scene from The Fifth Heaven (2011)

 Welcome

-Feel free to reach out by EMAIL or find me on social media.
-I’m easy to connect with.
+Feel free to reach out by email or connect with me on social media.
+I’m easy to connect with and always happy to hear from you.

 A glimpse from 2009: Playing first trumpet (far left) in an amateur video performing a Wiener Philharmoniker-esque fanfare alongside members of the Mahler Academy during a radio transition in Bolzano